Tag: Trust Issues

 EFT sessions may include:

-• Identifying the couple’s negative interaction cycle
+• Mapping the couple’s negative interaction cycle

-• Exploring attachment needs and fears
+• Exploring attachment fears and needs

 • Strengthening repair after conflict